gromacs/gromacs/docs/dev-manual/contribute.rst

 https://github.com/gromacs/gromacs.
 You may wish to fork the project under your own GitHub account and make your feature available that way.
 This should help you to generate a following of users that would help make the case for contributing the feature to the core.
 This process would then still need to follow the remaining criteria outlined here.
+If you fork |Gromacs|, please set the CMake variable ``GMX_VERSION_STRING_OF_FORK`` to an appropriate descriptive string
+- see cmake/gmxVersionInfo.cmake for details.

 There is a project underway to develop a stable API for |Gromacs|, which promises to be a great tool for permitting innovation while